Before heading to Providence, Plum’s Glasspool has sights set on WPIAL success | Trib HSSN

 Elizabeth Glasspool hopes to make a big splash in the smallest state in the country.

-The Plum senior swimming standout recently signed a National Letter of Intent to compete for the Big East’s Providence College in Rhode Island.
+The Plum senior swimming standout recently signed a national letter of intent to compete for Providence in Rhode Island.

 “I never really thought about what division it would be,” she said.
 “I just wanted to keep on swimming.
 All that I’ve worked for, now I will get to swim with the big dogs.
 I am looking forward to going there and having the opportunity to prove myself.”